 Final decommissioning rule expected by fall, NRC says

 The staff of the Nuclear Regulatory Commission has sent a final rule for decommissioning reactors to the commissioners for consideration.
 If approved, the new rulemaking would incorporate lessons learned from nuclear power plants that have recently transitioned to decontamination and decommissioning and would improve the effectiveness and efficiency of the regulatory framework.

 Vincent S. Boyer was elected President of the American Nuclear Society (ANS) in 1976.
 He was named a Fellow of ANS in 1966.

-Mr. Boyer graduated from Swarthmore College in 1935 with a Bachelor’s in Science in mechanical engineering.
+Mr. Boyer was born on April 5, 1918.
+He graduated from Swarthmore College in 1935 with a Bachelor’s in Science in mechanical engineering.
 He received a M.S. in the same from University of Pennsylvania in 1944.

 He conducted courses in power plant engineering during the war for the Engineering Science Management War Training program.
 He served in the U.S. Navy from 1944-1946 as an engineering officer.